-Park features include a group camp area (open year-round, no water in winter), a 23 unit rustic campground (open year-round, no water in winter), two shelter facilities, picnic area, play equipment, nature trail through a maple woods, and hiking trails that connect to Blue Mounds State Park.
-The Brigham Trail, a 1.3 mile paved shared-use trail, also goes through the park and connects to the Military Ridge State Trail and Cave of the Mounds National Natural Landmark.
-Shelter #2 is a timber frame structure that was built in 2015 with wood from trees that were harvested at Dane County Parks properties.
+Brigham County Park is located just northeast of the Village of Blue Mounds on County Highway F. This 232-acre park provides a panoramic view of the Wisconsin River Valley.
+Park features include a group camp area, a 23 unit rustic campground, two shelters, picnic area, play equipment, nature trail through a maple woods, and hiking trails that connect to Blue Mound State Park.
+The Brigham Trail, a 1.3-mile paved shared-use trail, also goes through the park and connects to the Military Ridge State Trail and Cave of the Mounds National Natural Landmark.
+Shelter #2 is a timber frame structure that was built from trees that were harvested at Dane County Parks properties.
 Across from Brigham County Park is the County’s 107-acre Blue Mounds Wildlife Area that offers public hunting opportunities and other activities such as hiking, snowshoeing, cross-country skiing (ungroomed trails), and wildlife observation.

 This park is supported in part by the Friends of Brigham County Park.

 This park is named after Ebenezer Brigham (1789-1861), one of the first permanent white settlers in the area.
 Information about him can be found on a historical marker in the park.

 Brigham Park has an amazing view of the Wisconsin River Valley.
 On a clear day, the Baraboo Hills can be seen 35 miles away.
 The park contains one of the rare examples of a mature sugar maple forest in Southern Wisconsin.
 More information can be found on a natural history marker in the park.